 When it comes to how a Company Car increases your Borrowing Power, your lender simply adds a lump sum to either your gross or net income.

-- By ignoring it completely.
-Therefore, you get no boost in borrowing power (about 30% of lenders).
+- No impact.
+By ignoring it completely you get no boost in borrowing power.

-- Add a fixed amount to your gross taxable income (about 35% of lenders do this).
+- Add a fixed amount to your gross taxable income (the amount the lender adds can make a significant difference).

-- By adding a fixed amount to your net after tax income (about 35% of lenders do this).
+- By adding a fixed amount to your net after tax income (the amount the lender adds can make a significant difference).

 Each lender that does this will have a set figure, and they don’t negotiate or consider anything outside of their pre-determined policy.

-They’ll either add NIL to your income, or they’ll probably fall within the ranges below:
+They’ll either add nothing to your income, or they’ll probably fall within the ranges below:

 Does your partner also have a company car?